erikandersen-pariveda/antennae/Antennae/README.txt

 	will just reference its parent and not do anything itself.
 Most of the sample build-imports.xml files included in Antennae follow this pattern.

-	The primary exception is the build-imports.xml defined in the root.dir location.
+	The primary exception is the build-imports.xml defined at the top location.
 	This build-imports.xml is responsible for loading the centralized configuration, pulling in all the shared building code, and kicking off walking down the directory hierarchy through the use of build-assets.xml.